arrow drop search cross

 Plan your visit

-We welcome schools, colleges or universities to visit the gallery for an inspiring learning experience.
+We welcome schools, colleges and universities to visit the gallery for inspiring learning experiences.
 Students can engage with world-class art, explore new ideas, develop skills and techniques and enhance their cultural capital.

 Teacher-led visits